-Some would say that to have an exceptional hero, one needs to have an exceptional villain.
+Some would say that in order to have an exceptional hero, one needs to have an exceptional villain.
 The villain is that character who represents the complete antithesis of the protagonist, the one who not only opposes, but actively seeks to thwart the hero.
-Because the role of the villain in fiction is so complex, this essay will focus solely on one aspect of this character archetype: the introduction of the villain.
+Because the role of the villain in fiction is so complex, this post will focus solely on one aspect of this character archetype: the introduction of the villain.

 Arguably, the villain is the most important character in the story, with the exception of the hero.
 In certain select instances, say for example King Kong, the villain actually eclipses even the protagonist as the most important character.
 Being that the villain registers this level of importance, care must be taken when composing the scene in which they are introduced to convey to the audience the weight the villain carries.
 Due to the various ways the composition of the villain can be formatted, there are several different methods available for the introduction of this character archetype: